Software-Research-Lab/Paragrid-Generator/markups/paragrid-c-bold-presets.md

 📌 [Read about C-bold structure](https://github.com/Toy-Artificial-Intelligence-lab/paragrid-doc/blob/main/markups/paragrid-c-bold-structure.md)

-Fly over eastern megalopolis night horizon landscape, dark sparkling megaliths of the human anthill, monumental and mesmerizing like a dream, the utopic and nostalgic cyberpunk future of "Blade runner" world with vaporwave aesthetics.
+Dive into the depth of the night eastern megalopolis horizons landscape, dark sparkling megaliths of the human anthill, monumental and mesmerizing dream world of utopic and nostalgic cyberpunk future with vaporwave aesthetics.

 Fishing into the infinite depths of mysterious formation, cast by the algorithmic wave ashore.